FastTrackTr:Towards Fast Multi-Object Tracking with Transformers: Related work

 \subsection{Tracking-by-Detection}

 The TBD paradigm can be considered one of the simplest and most practical tracking methods.
 Since it essentially associates detected targets, this class of methods often yields satisfactory tracking accuracy as long as the detection results are not poor.
 The initial SORT algorithm simply utilized the motion state of detected objects for association.
-Subsequent models like DeepSORT \cite{wojke2017simple} and ByteTrack \cite{zhangByteTrackMultiobjectTracking2022} improved tracking accuracy by enhancing detection precision and employing embedding-based Re-identification (Re-id) networks.
+Subsequent models like ByteTrack \cite{zhangByteTrackMultiobjectTracking2022} improved tracking accuracy by enhancing detection precision and employing embedding-based Re-identification (Re-id) networks.
 Some approaches, like OC-SORT \cite{cao2023observation} and HybridSORT \cite{yang2024hybrid}, improved upon SORT using purely kinematics-based methods.
-Later models such as MotionTrack \cite{qin2023motiontrack}, DeepOC-SORT \cite{maggiolinoDeepOCSORTMultiPedestrian2023}, and SparseTrack \cite{liu2023sparsetrack} demonstrated that simultaneous improvements in both Re-id network utilization and kinematic models yield the most significant performance enhancements.
+Later models such as DeepOC-SORT \cite{maggiolinoDeepOCSORTMultiPedestrian2023} demonstrated that simultaneous improvements in both Re-id network utilization and kinematic models yield the most significant performance enhancements.
 Currently, there are also algorithms that directly use networks for association.
-Besides the aforementioned PuTR \cite{liu2024putr}, SUSHI \cite{cetintas2023unifying} is a tracking method based on graph neural networks.